How to Use Time Matters in the Cloud in 2024

 Time Matters as a Cloud App

-Time Matters is a premise-based software.
-This means that it was designed to run on a server.
-Historically, law firms would retain their own servers to host software such as Time Matters.
-As a contrast, cloud-based software functions through the internet and you would access it through a web browser – surpassing the need for in-house servers.
+Historically, law firms have retained their own servers to host software such as Time Matters.
+In contrast, cloud-based software functions through the internet and you would access it through a web browser – surpassing the need for in-house servers.

 With that being said, there are a few different work-around methods that allow you to run Time Matters in the Cloud.